prividentity/ultrapass_identity_check/README.md

    - Adds a layer of secure credential storage on user devices or enterprise servers.
    - Facilitates multi-factor or biometric-based decryption and access control.

-### PrivateID Online and SaaS Services
+### Ultrapass Online and SaaS Services

 1. **User Authentication Technology Services**
-   - PrivateID’s secure servers verify user tokens and identity.
+   - Ultrapass’s secure servers verify user tokens and identity.
    - Also supports multi-factor flows combining biometrics and passcodes/hardware tokens.

 2. **Biometric Authentication & Identity Verification for E-Commerce**